PratikJasl/PratikJasl/README.md

 - 👋 Hi, I’m @PratikJasl
 - 👀 I’m interested in builiding real-world applications
 - 🌱 I’m currently learning Databases
-- 💞️ I’m looking to collaborate on Blockchain Development
+- 💞️ I’m looking to collaborate on Blockchain Projects
-- 📫 How to reach me Linkdin: @PratikJassal
+- 📫 How to reach me Linkdin: [ @PratikJassal](https://www.linkedin.com/in/pratik-jussal-772579214/)

 <!---
 PratikJasl/PratikJasl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.